Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 * `timer_modulo` takes in a double value that's used to determine the base used for the defined blueprint.
 The base means the largest value the timer can have before it should be considered 0.0 again.

 Please note that, since these are macros, commenting them does not prevent the action from being taken.<br>
-If you want to comment out a spell or a synchronization, you should make a comment that contains the macros inputs but that ***`DOES NOT CALL THE MACRO`***.
+If you want to comment out a spell or a synchronization, you should make a comment that contains the macros inputs but that ***`DOES NOT CALL THE MACRO ITSELF`***.

 add_spell.`spell_type` returns a const int, irelevant of the spell type.
 Similar to recorded_blueprint, this variable contains the space in the recording _after_ adding the spell.
 The difference being that this constant is called spell_`spell_number`.

 recorded_blueprint tells the compactor that the recording it has made is a blueprint.
 This macro returns a const int value that holds the current ammount of space in the recording.
 This variable is called blueprint_`value within blueprint_name`, so that you can cut up the recorded string.

-timer_modulo is best used after calling recorded_blueprint for clarity.
+timer_modulo is best used before calling recorded_blueprint for clarity.<br>
+Adding a modulo adds extra space to the recording, making the value in spell_`spell_number` of the previous add_spell no longer be accurate.<br>
+recorded_blueprint sends the accurate space ammount.

 Your recording gets compacted and stored in the string `recorded_actives` and, in addition, your recordings size is stored in the integer `recording_size`.